error34043/hi-lo-game/README.md

 If the player's choice is wrong, however, the entire pot is forfeit to the house.

-## Dependencies and Which File to Run
+## Dependencies and which file to run

 There are three required dependencies:
 1. Node.js